 Procedure

+Conduct a power analysis and recruit a sufficient number of participants.

 Organize materials.

-Stimuli material for the experiments includes video, which was previously shot, of 10 college instructors.
+Create videos, which includes previously filmed footage of 10 college instructors.

 The content of the teaching should cover a broad array of subject areas.

-For each teacher, identify separate3 10-second clips.
-The three clips should be taken were taken from the beginning, middle, and end of class, respectively, and feature the teacher alone in the video frame.
+For each teacher, identify three separate 10-s clips.
+The three clips should be taken from the beginning, middle, and end of class, respectively, and feature the teacher alone in the video frame.
 Following Latin square designs, combine the three clips in random order; do this for each teacher.
 This will result in 30 total video clips.

 Compile the end-of-semester student evaluations for each of the 10 instructors in the videos.
 These evaluations are from the actual courses that correspond to the video footage.